-- Local and regional groundwater characteristics; - Aquifer charge and recharge areas, and rates; and - > Research, observation and potable water well locations.
+- > Local and regional groundwater characteristics; - > Aquifer charge and recharge areas and rates; - > Sources of potable water and other groundwater uses, and - > Research, observation and potable water well locations.

 The EIS will provide sufficient level of detail in order to predict, avoid and/or minimize any potential adverse effects on groundwater regime and quality.